opentelekomcloud-docs/enterprise-dashboard/api-ref/source/v2/index.rst

 You can access https://api-enterprise-dashboard.otc-service.com/ to get started with different API endpoints as well.
 Please keep in mind that you still need at least a user account with admin permissions to interact with the API.
-All endpoints, except the Health Endpoints, require Authentication.
+All endpoints, except the Health and Version Endpoints, require Authentication.

+Important: Now "v2" api streams data and don't use pagination, so response is "ndjson" in bytes format and not json.
+It is done for efficient bulk data response.

 .. image:: /images/image3.png
    :width: 6.62222in